GiuliSonzogni/unibg_cloud_e_mobile_2021/README.md

 # unibg_cloud_e_mobile_2021
-Mobile &amp; Cloud Tecnologies 2021
+This repository contains code and data for the Apps developed during the Mobile & Cloud Applications Course @University of Bergamo (2021)